- May 1, 2023

 Are you missing a particular tool?

-There are several connector packs available to extend the flexibility of your CMS.
+There are several Connector Packs available to extend the capabilities of your CMS.

 Personalization allows brands to increase brand loyalty, turning customers into brand advocates by improving their overall experience.